jvadillo/guia-laravel-6-paso-a-paso/manuscript/03-Primera-aplicacion.md

 {

     /**
-     * Create a new article instance.
+     * Create a new articulo instance.
      *
      * @param  Request  $request
      * @return Response